samiralam/rules-compendium/docs/phb/1-playing-the-game/index.md

 In terms of timing, a Reaction takes place immediately after its trigger unless the Reaction’s description says otherwise.

-> ### What Would Your Character Do?
+!!! note "What Would Your Character Do?"

->
-> Ask yourself as you play, "What would my character do?"
+    Ask yourself as you play, "What would my character do?"
 Playing a role involves some amount of getting into another person’s head and understanding what motivates them and how those motivations translate into action.
 In D&D, those actions unfold against the backdrop of a fantastic world full of situations we can only imagine.
 How does your character react to those situations?

->
-> This advice comes with one important caveat: avoid character choices that ruin the fun of the other players and the DM.
+    This advice comes with one important caveat: avoid character choices that ruin the fun of the other players and the DM.
 Choose actions that delight you and your friends.

 Social Interaction
 ------------------